ibm-messaging/mq-mqi-nodejs/BREAKING_CHANGES_V2.md

 are provided, these may not cover as many platforms as the previous dependency chain supplied.
 So you will need the compile tools associated with npm/node to be available.

-On Windows, these are now readily installed as a tick-box option when you install node itself.
+On Windows, these are readily installed as a tick-box option when you install node itself.

 ## Asynchronous message delivery
 A large internal change is the implementation of message delivery (`MQGET`) for asynchronous